 |My Christmas gifts – 3 new Cookbooks!

-You can imagine how thrilled I was to find not one, but THREE new cookbooks under the Christmas tree to add to my growing collection.
-(Santa – a.k.a. my husband – really hit the mark this year… I wonder how he knew!)
+Therefore, you can imagine how thrilled I was to find not one, but three new cookbooks under the Christmas tree to add to my growing collection.
+(Santa – aka my husband – really hit the mark this year.
+I wonder how he knew!)

-The first package I opened revealed ‘Flavors with History – Armenian Cuisine’, from the AGBU that was translated from Spanish into English.
-According to Diana Kaprielian Sarafian, Chairlady of the Ladies Committee of the AGBU, the purpose in preparing this cookbook, was “to reach young generations, including those that not knowing their predecessors’ language, identify themselves with the Armenian culture through the flavors that were captured and kept in their taste memory since childhood.”
-Kaprielain Sarafian goes on to say, “by publishing the book, we also express our recognition to the Armenian people’s survival, to their nationalism, their faith, and respect for their traditions and customs.”
+The first package I opened revealed ‘Flavors with History – Armenian Cuisine’, from the AGBU (Armenian General Benevolent Union) that was translated from Spanish into English.
+According to Diana Kaprielian- Sarafian, Chair of the Ladies Committee of the AGBU, the purpose in preparing this cookbook was “to reach young generations, including those not knowing their predecessors’ language, identify themselves with Armenian culture through the flavors that were captured and kept in their memory since childhood.”
+Kaprielian-Sarafian goes on to say, “by publishing the book, we also express our recognition to the Armenian people’s survival, to their nationalism, their faith, and respect for their traditions and customs.”

-The AGBU cookbook is arranged according to geographic regions each with a menu representing that area.
-For example: Urfa, a brief history of the region, then its menu with photos – in this case, borani (chickpea and spinach stew), semsek (open fried pie) and mamunia (syrupy cinnamon semolina).
+The ABGU cookbook is arranged according to geographic regions, each with a menu representing that area.
+For example: Urfa, a brief history of the region, then its menu with photos: borani (chickpea and spinach stew), semsek (open fried pie), and mamunia (syrupy cinnamon semolina).

-My third gift is a Persian cookbook, ‘Persian Cuisine – Traditional, Regional, and Modern Foods’, by M.R.
+My third gift is a cookbook called ‘Persian Cuisine – Traditional, Regional, and Modern Foods’ by M.R.
 Ghanoonparvar.
 In his introduction, Mr. Ghanoonparvar states, “The cuisine of every nation is a way of celebrating culture.”
-With beautiful visuals and clear, concise recipes, I’m looking forward to trying these recipes – adding an Armenian twist, of course!
+With beautiful visuals and clear, concise recipes, I’m looking forward to trying his recipes – adding an Armenian twist, of course!